christinathucanh/Strings-and-sounds/README.md

 # Strings-and-sounds
- Utilize data structures to make a composition of the song "Mary had a little lamb" <br>
+ This project uses data structures (manipulates strings using some funtions available in the library) and anonymous funtions to make a composition of the song "Mary had a little lamb" <br>
+ Please download the extension Scamper on VS Code to run this file.
+Thank you! <br>
  Author: Anh Thuc (Christina) Vu <br>
  Date: 2022-09-12 <br>
  ACKNOWLEDGEMENTS: ... <br>